 HUNTER AND LEADER

-As is the case in many Inuit societies, leadership in Ahiarmiut society was determined not by inheritance, but through demonstrated ability as a provider and through strength of character.
-Within Ahiarmiut society Angulalik was recognized as an individual of exceptional skill and intelligence.
+As is the case in many Inuit societies, leadership in Inuinnait society was determined not by inheritance, but through demonstrated ability as a provider and through strength of character.
+Within Inuinnait society Angulalik was recognized as an individual of exceptional skill and intelligence.
 Due to these traits people gravitated towards him and recognized his authority in decision making.

 Angulalik's ability as a provider enabled him to support two wives.
-Having more than one spouse was a mark of influence and ability in traditional Inuit society, and Angulalik had two wives at a very young age.
-Later in life when he was running his own trading business he was truly a very affluent individual with his vast resources as a provider bringing with them a complementary level of influence with his followers.
+Having more than one spouse was a mark of influence and ability in traditional Inuinnait society, and Angulalik had two wives at a very young age.
+As a result of running his own successful trading post, he became affluent, with vast resources and a great deal of influence.

 Inuit holding rifles over dead seals Angulalik in middle.
 (Northwest Territories Archives / N-1986-002: 0012)